Annapurna Base Camp Short Trek

 Support Staff

-For larger groups, our porters will help carry your bags so you can concentrate on the adventure in front of you.
+For larger groups, our porters will help carry your bags so you can focus on the adventure ahead.
 They’re experienced and knowledgeable about the mountain trails, and your belongings will be transported securely while you have a more convenient trek.

-Guide and Porter Hire for Annapurna Base Camp Trek
+Guide and Porter Hire for Annapurna Base Camp Short Trek

 A porter will carry your heavy load (usually 20–25 kg), allowing you to walk more comfortably and enjoy the trip.
 Supporting the local guides and porters also directly supports the mountain communities.
-The guide cost for Annapurna Base Camp short trekking is typically $25–35 per day, and for a porter, it is usually $18–25 per day, depending on experience and trekking season.
+The guide cost for the Annapurna Base Camp short trek is typically $25 per day, and a porter’s cost is usually $18-$20 per day, depending on experience and trekking season.

-Hiring the services of a registered trekking agency ensures professional handling, insurance coverage for the guides, and mental peace on your journey.
+Hiring a registered trekking agency ensures professional handling, insurance coverage for the guides, and peace of mind on your journey.

 Further Reading: Guide and Porter hire for Annapurna Base Camp Trek

-The Annapurna Base Camp Short Trek can cost anywhere from $400 to $800 per person, depending on your travel style, trek duration, and whether you are trekking with or without a guide.
+The Annapurna Base Camp Short Trek costs can range from $400 to $800 per person, depending on your travel style, trek duration, and whether you are trekking with or without a guide.
 A 6–10 day trek costs between $400 and $800 per person.

 Here’s an approximate estimate: